-GPB Education live streamed from the Georgia Peanut Commission's Headquarters in Tifton, Georgia, on September 30th at 10 AM ET.
+GPB Education live streamed this Emmy Award-winning show from the Georgia Peanut Commission's Headquarters in Tifton, Georgia, on September 30th at 10 AM ET.

 During the program, students will hear from various experts as they learn about farming peanuts, the role peanuts play in our economy, and the technology it takes to make Georgia one of the world's largest peanut producers.
 (Georgia produces over 50% of the peanuts in the United States!)

 Explore Georgia's official state crop and learn about the peanut industry.

 In this interactive virtual learning journey, students will explore the peanut industry, history and origins of the peanut plant, various ways peanuts are used, and how peanuts impact our economy.
 Additionally, students will learn about a number of career opportunities in the peanut industry.
 Key concepts are presented through text, images, videos, and interactive elements.